'Dreamburger'

 3. 03

-Heat the cast-iron skillet over medium-high heat for up to five minutes until it is smoking hot.
+Increase the heat to medium-high and let the cast iron heat up for three to five minutes until it is smoking hot.

 4. 04

-Place two cold beef pucks into the dry skillet and immediately cover them with a handful of the shaved onions.
+Working in batches of two, place the beef pucks into the dry skillet and immediately top each with a handful of paper-thin onions.

 5. 05